docker-archive/classicswarm/docs/install-w-machine.md

 menu:
   main:
     parent: workw_swarm
-title: Install and create a Docker Swarm
 ---

+# Install and create a Docker Classic Swarm

 You use Docker Swarm to host and schedule a cluster of Docker containers.
 This section introduces you to Docker Swarm by teaching you how to create a swarm on your local machine using Docker Machine and VirtualBox.